-- The bill prohibits the use of chlorpyrifos – and other insecticides containing chlorpyrifos – in the state.
-Farmers, golf courses and land care professionals are not prohibited from using other pesticides and insecticides.
+- The bill prohibits the use of chlorpyrifos in the state of Maryland.
+Farmers, golf courses and lawn care professionals are not prohibited from using other pesticides and insecticides.

-- Although chlorpyrifos is widely used across the United States, its use among Maryland farmers is already minimal, according to the Maryland Department of Agriculture.
+- Although chlorpyrifos is widely used across the United States, its use among maryland farmers is minimal according to the maryland Department of Agriculture.
 Banning it would ensure we are taking steps to protect everyone in our state.

 Chlorpyrifos is a toxic nerve agent pesticide known to harm children's brain development, contaminate waterways and injure wildlife.
 After years of study, the US Environmental Protection Agency concluded that Chlorpyrifos was unsafe and prepared to ban it.
 Unfortunately, the EPA recently reversed that decision, putting Marylanders' health and our environment at great risk.

 In 2015, after extensive study, EPA scientists confirmed that all uses of chlorpyrifos result in unsafe levels of exposure and proposed banning this pesticide for agricultural uses (it had already stopped being used in the home in 2000).
 The agency cited the high risk from children's exposure in utero or during critical periods of growth and the link between chlorpyrifos exposure and autism, ADHD and other neuro-developmental issues.
 EPA determined that children ages 1–2 may be getting exposed to levels of chlorpyrifos on food that are up to 140 times what EPA scientists believe is safe.